Apartment & Business Recycling

 There is no municipally administered recycling collection service for multi-unit complexes in Arden Hills unless they opt-in to the city's recycling contract.
 It is required that property owners of any multi-unit dwelling, like apartment complexes, provide occupants with the opportunity to recycle.
 Call the City of Arden Hills at 651-792-7800 if this service is not available.

-For more information and free resources to set up recycling in your apartment building, visit Ramsey County Multi-Unit Recycling Resources.
+For more information and free resources to set up recycling in your apartment building, visit Ramsey County Biz Recycling's Multi-Unit Recycling Resources.

 How can I recycle?